makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 [Bret Victor](http://www.worrydream.com/) to the rescue.
 His [Tangle](http://worrydream.com/Tangle/) Javascript library allows you to change values by dragging them directly.
 It gives us the convenience of sliders, with the flexibility of input fields (minus the hassle).
 Perfect.

-Well, aside from the fact that people in general are not accustomed to dragging text, so we need to somehow communicate that they can do that.
+Well, perfect except that people in general are not accustomed to dragging text, so we need to somehow communicate that they can do that.
 Once you get a hang of it, though, it's by far the most convenient way to adjust the values.
 In this case we were willing to sacrifice a bit of discoverability for increased usability.
 (It did end up biting us though.
 Keep reading…)

 ## The UI & Visual Design
 If you look at the design explorations above, you'll notice that we had actually gotten ahead of ourselves by adding styling to what was supposed to be wireframes.
 So we took a couple steps back, stripped all the styling and made an inventory of the content.